Ips-commits/SeleniumPractice/README.md

-his repository documents and demonstrates the various features of Selenium that I have implemented and explored.
+This repository documents and demonstrates the various features of Selenium that I have implemented and explored.
 Selenium is a powerful open-source tool for automating web browsers, widely used for web application testing and automation tasks.
 Repository Highlights